Tagaytay–Nasugbu Highway: Route description

 The highway starts at Tagaytay Rotunda, where it intersects with Aguinaldo Highway, Tagaytay–Calamba Road and Tagaytay–Talisay Road in Tagaytay, Cavite.
 It then runs to the west along the Tagaytay Ridge, eventually traversing the boundary of Alfonso, Cavite and Laurel, Batangas.
-It then fully enters the province of Batangas, where it traverses north of Mount Batulao, the city of Calaca, and the towns of Nasugbu and Tuy.
-It re-enters Nasugbu, where it ends at the intersection with J.P.
-Laurel Street (Ternate–Nasugbu Road) and Nasugbu–Lian–Calatagan Road.
+The Tagaytay Flyover runs along the highway, crossing its intersection with Mendez–Tagaytay Road in Tagaytay.
+The highway then fully enters the province of Batangas, where it traverses north of Mount Batulao, the city of Calaca, and the towns of Nasugbu and Tuy.
+It re-enters Nasugbu, turning north at the roundabout intersection with the Nasugbu–Lian–Calatagan Road.
+From this point, it is locally known as J.P.
+Laurel Street as it heads toward the Nasugbu poblacion.
+After cutting through the town proper, the segment terminates near the Coast Guard Sub-Station Nasugbu, where the route continues north as the Ternate–Nasugbu Road.